Dudley Simpson: The Tomorrow People (1973)

+Simpson composed the theme tune to the ITV-based Thames Television science fiction series The Tomorrow People (1973–1979).
+The show involves a group of teenagers with psychic, emotional and other paranormal powers to use their special gifts to battle evil spirits.

 Blake's 7 (1978)

 In 1978 the BBC launched a new science fiction series, Blake's 7, produced by former Doctor Who director David Maloney.
 It ran for 4 series and 52 episodes.
+Set in a fictional spaceship Liberator, the crew consisted of Roj Blake, Jenna Stannis, Kerr Avon, Vila Restal, Olag Gan, Cally, Dayna Mellanby, Del Tarrant and Soolin as well as the supercomputers Zen, Orac and Slave and the villains Travis and Servalan.
 Simpson provided the theme music for the series and was also responsible for the incidental music for 50 of the episodes that were broadcast from 2 January 1978 to 21 December 1981.
 The two exceptions are the episode entitled "Duel" (the eighth episode of series one) for which director Douglas Camfield chose to use stock music, and "Gambit" (the eleventh episode of series two), which was scored by Elizabeth Parker of the Radiophonic Workshop, the special sound creator of series two to four.